Ash-cloud/nanotwitter/Doc/README.txt

 	Bug description:
 		- Click on tweet box, there will have default indention and the light gray string “post tweet here” could not be shown appropriately.
 - Modified test to support new API interface
- 	- The output of API Tweet_Service.getRecentTweets is changed from a activeRelation to ruby array with 3 attribute standing for user_name,text,time in word.
+ 	- The output of API Tweet_Service.getRecentTweets is changed from a activeRelation to ruby array with 4 attribute standing for user_name,user_id,text,time in word.
 	- The output of API Tweet_Service.get_stream is array now
-	- Add function to split the tweet array into 3 arrays of attributes.
+	- Add function to split the tweet array into 4 arrays of attributes.
 	- Modify User_Service.Timeline method to generate new formate tweets.

 - Using template in erb